 A talks directory, where slides from talks given about the project are stored.

 Some projects may also encompass corpus searches.
-Depending on the status of these searches – whether they constitute the main studies of the project or whether they are used to extract information to be used in the analysis of the main studies – they may either merit their own top-level directory or be included in the experiments or analysis directories.
-Finally, each repository also contains a .gitignore file, which specifies files that git should ignore (i.e., not track changes in, and not push to the online github repository).
-More on this below.
+Depending on the status of these searches – whether they constitute the main studies of the project or whether they are used to extract information to be used in the analysis of the main studies – they may either merit their own top-level directory (e.g., corpus_analysis) or be included in the experiments or analysis directories.
+Finally, each repository also contains a .gitignore file, which specifies files that git should ignore (i.e., not track changes in, and not push to the online Github repository).
+We say more on this below.

 We consider this to be an optimal project repository structure and have not yet encountered a project that doesn’t benefit from this organizational structure.
-Cleanly separating the files used to generate the experiments from the analysis of the data collected in said experiments is useful because it naturally separates two aspects of the replicability pipeline: a) the reproducibility of the experimental methodology (including the exact task, materials, trial structure, and instructions) and b) the reproducibility (and hopefully replicability) of the data analysis.
+Cleanly separating the files used to generate the experiments from the analysis of the data collected in said experiments is useful because it naturally separates two aspects of the replicability pipeline: a) the reproducibility of the experimental methodology (including the exact task, materials, trial structure, and instructions) and b) the reproducibility of the data analysis (and thereby hopefully the replicability of the results).
 An external party interested in reproducing the analysis but not re-running the experiment may therefore directly operate only on the results directory without having to wade through the experiments directory.
-In contrast, an external party interested only in seeing exactly what participants’ task was can easily navigate to the experiment .html file corresponding to the experiment of interest without having to search very hard.
+In contrast, an external party interested only in seeing exactly what participants’ task was can easily navigate to and open the .html file corresponding to the experiment of interest without having to search very hard.

 In Sections 4 and 5 we describe the contents of the experiments and the results directories and the associated workflows, which we consider the main components of the project.